The Bankrate promise

-The best HSA accounts in 2021
+The best HSA accounts in 2023

-- Best for investment options: Fidelity Investments.
+- Best for investment options: Fidelity Investments

-- Best for short-term spending: HealthEquity.
+- Best for short-term spending: HealthEquity

-- Best HSA offered by a traditional bank: Bank of America.
+- Best HSA offered by a traditional bank: Bank of America

-Best HSA overall: Lively
+Best for accessibility: Lively

-In addition, customers have access to lots of commission-free investments online through a self-directed brokerage account with TD Ameritrade.
+In addition, customers have access to lots of commission-free investments online through a self-directed brokerage account with Charles Schwab, which charges no fee for balances of $3,000 or more and $24 annually for balances below that.
 The other investment option is a guided portfolio by Devenir, which comes with an annual fee of 0.5 percent, but there is no cash minimum to invest in it.

 Best for investment options: Fidelity Investments

 You can invest in stocks, bonds, ETFs, CDs, mutual funds and other options.
 Online U.S. stock and ETF trades are commission-free, but there may be underlying fees for certain investments.
 Fidelity also has fund options that are just for Fidelity HSA customers.

 Best for short-term spending: HealthEquity

 HealthEquity is a nonbank HSA custodian and one of the largest HSA providers.
 It’s a good choice for customers who need to use their HSA regularly for medical expenses because of the multiple ways available to spend and track the account.
 Account holders can access their funds with a debit card, by writing checks, through online banking or with the mobile app.

 Best HSA offered by a traditional bank: Bank of America

-You can submit claims and monitor the HSA through BofA’s member website or via the MyHealth BofA mobile app.
-The HSA comes with a Visa debit card with no transaction fees, a savings calculator, and customers have 24/7 support by phone or online chat.
-The bank also provides guidance and education in matching financial strategies with health and wellness goals.
-Savers can earn up to 0.07 percent APY, depending on their balances, and investors have dozens of Merrill Lynch (a subsidiary of BofA) mutual funds to choose from.
-There is a $1,000 balance minimum to invest and a standard monthly account fee of $2.50 a month (which may be waived if the HSA is through your employer).
+Savers earn interest at tiered rates, with the highest rate, 0.7 percent APY, offered on balances of over $10,000.
+Investors have dozens of Merrill (a subsidiary of BofA) mutual funds to choose from.
+There’s no balance minimum to invest and a standard monthly account fee of $2.50 (which may be waived if the HSA is through your employer).
 BofA does not charge transaction fees to buy or sell investments, but there are internal expenses with mutual funds.
 BofA is also an HSA custodian for small and large businesses.

 How to choose the best HSA

 “In some cases, employer plans can get a better price point, but maybe you can’t get it for free on your own,” says Eric Remjeske, founder and president of Devenir, a Minneapolis-based HSA investment advisor and research firm.
-HSA shoppers might find Devenir’s HSASearch tool to be helpful.
+HSA shoppers might find Devenir’s HSASearch tool helpful.

 If you decide to shop for an HSA, here’s what to consider.

 - Decide how you will use the account.
-Knowing how you intend to use an HSA — whether for immediate and near-term medical expenses, or as an investment account for future health care costs — will help you narrow your options.
+Knowing how you intend to use an HSA — whether for immediate and near-term medical expenses or as an investment account for future health care costs — will help you narrow your options.

 - Watch out for fees.
 Always ask for a complete schedule of fees before you make a decision, as HSA fees vary greatly among providers.
 There may be maintenance fees, investment fees, paper statement fees and per-transaction charges.
 Some HSAs charge a fee to open the account, obtain, replace or renew a debit card or transfer money from a savings account to an investment account.
 HSAs may also have overdraft fees or nonsufficient funds fees.